Making a complaint

 In all cases where a representative makes a complaint in the absence of patient consent, the practice will consider whether they are acting in the best interests of the patient and, in the case of a child, whether there are reasonable grounds for the child not making the complaint on their own behalf.
 In the event a complaint from a representative is not accepted, the grounds upon which this decision was based must be advised to them in writing.

 Who is responsible at the practice for dealing with complaints?

-The practice "Complaints Manager" is Jonathan Flint, supported by the Data Protection and Patient Liaison officer Lorna Webley they have been delegated responsibility for managing complaints and ensuring adequate investigations are carried out.
+The practice "Complaints Manager" is Mr J Flint (Practice Manager) and they have been delegated responsibility for managing complaints and ensuring adequate investigations are carried out.